SchoolOfCode/website-challenge-alinasavin/README.md

  I have created 3 `div class=block` to structure where my text is kept along the page.
 I did this to give my page a bit more structure and for the layout.
 At the moment I have a different `div` for each block because the `margin` set-up is different.
 I have the margins set as the background goes over the next bit when I change it.

 All in all I had a lot of fun doing this and learned a lot along the way.
+Overall _The client_ was satisfied I hope you will be too!

 # Website Challenge